 A few years later we ran a similar Placebo A/B test on Facebook with the help of SocialCode.
 Unfortunately I no longer have the data for this test, but the end results was that there was ZERO lift from VTCs, and the PSA ad actually outperformed the real ads from a VTC standpoint!
 (People seeing cats were buying more boating licenses than the people seeing ads for a boating license)

 So how should you value View Through Conversions?

 Here are my recommendations:

 - Give View Through Conversions a value of ZERO.
-Unless you can prove otherwise via an A/B test, assume VTCs are not providing any lift to your campaigns.
-This is especially true for re-marketing campaigns as the visitors have previously visited your site, and may be actively engaged in checkout when the ad is shown.
+Unless you can prove otherwise via an A/B test.
+This is especially true for re-marketing campaigns where the visitors have previously visited your site, and may be actively engaged in checkout when the ad is shown.